1966–67 AEK Athens F.C. season: Overview

-However, five days later, the championship was interrupted for over a month, as the football stadiums were used by the rulers of the military dictatorship, that had meanwhile been imposed on the country as gathering places for arrested dissidents.
-Sports matches were some of the first social events that the dictatorial regime restored to their regular conduction.

-AEK returned to action on 21 May, winning Egaleo by 0–2, which combined with the draw of the red and whites, brought them within a breathing distance of 2 points from the top.
-However, a goalless draw against Ethnikos at home, as well as the 1–1 at Karaiskakis Stadium against Olympiacos marked the end of the league race, as they finished second with a difference of 3 points from the red and whites.
+However, five days later, the Championship was interrupted for over a month, as the football stadiums were used by the military junta, that had meanwhile been imposed on the country as gathering places for arrested dissidents.
+Sports matches were among the first public events to resume under the regime.
+AEK returned to action on 21 May, winning 2–0 against Egaleo away from home, which combined with the draw of the red and whites reduced the gap to two points.
+However, a goalless draw against Ethnikos at home, as well as the 1–1 at Karaiskakis Stadium against Olympiacos marked the end of the league race, as they finished second three points behind the red and whites.

-In the cup, AEK, like the other teams that reached the round of 16 of the previous season, entered directly into the second round where they defeated with ease Athinaikos and Aspida Xanthi, respectively.
+In the Cup, AEK, like the other clubs that reached the round of 16 of the previous season, entered directly into the second round where they defeated with ease Athinaikos and Aspida Xanthi, respectively.
 In the quarter-finals they faced the eventual winners, Panathinaikos and were eliminated by a 2–1 defeat at home.

 AEK also competed in the Balkans Cup of the season, placed in the 2nd group alongside FK Vardar, Lokomotiv Sofia and Farul Constanța.
-They managed to finish first undefeated as they achieved 3 wins and 3 draws and qualified for the 2-legged final, facing Fenerbahçe.
-In the first game at Nea Filadelfeia, AEK won by 2–1 and went to Istanbul to defend their slight lead.
-The Turks managed to equalize the lead of the first leg, winning by 1–0 and since the away goals rule was not applied in the tournament, a third match was set.
-In order for a free date for the match to be found, 7 months had to pass, and on 30 May 1968 at Mithat Paşa, AEK were defeated by 3–1 and a lost a great opportunity to win an international trophy, that in those years had not yet lost its glory.
+They managed to finish first undefeated as they achieved three wins and three draws and qualified for the 2-legged final, facing Fenerbahçe.
+In the first leg at Nea Filadelfeia, AEK won 2–1 and they went to Istanbul to defend their slight lead.
+The Turks levelled the aggregate score by winning 1–0 and since the away goals rule was not applied in the tournament, a third match was set.
+As no suitable date was available, the deciding match was played seven months later and on 30 May 1968 at Mithat Paşa, AEK were defeated by 3–1 and lost a great opportunity to win an international trophy, which was still regarded as a prestigious competition at the time.